rtchagas/pingplacepicker/README.md

 ## A key difference

-Different than Google's Place Picker, PING **doesn't** search for places according to where the user is pointing the map to.
+Different than Google's Place Picker, PING by default **doesn't** search for places according to where the user is pointing the map to.
 Instead, it shows only the nearby places of the **current** location.

 This was intentional and the reason is simple.
 By using the **/nearbysearch** from [Google Places Web API](https://developers.google.com/places/web-service/search#PlaceSearchRequests) we are going to be charged *a lot* for each map movement.